Bahram Jalali

 He is a Fellow of the American Physical Society, SPIE, Institute of Electrical and Electronics Engineers and The Optical Society.
-In 2007, he was given the Robert W. Wood Award by the Optical Society.
-He has been widely cited, the highest of which are both 1038 and 1030 times.
-In 2016, he led the research team involving image detection algorithms.
+In 2007, he was given the R. W. Wood Prize by the Optical Society.

-Jalali received his Ph.D. in Applied Physics at Columbia University in 1989 and worked with Bell Laboratories until 2002 before joining UCLA's faculty.
+Jalali received his Ph.D. in Applied Physics at Columbia University in 1989 and worked with Bell Laboratories from 1988 to1992 before joining UCLA's faculty.

 He was elected to the National Academy of Engineering in 2022.